ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 Accounts that have not updated to current license keys will be out of compliance and risk being out of support and in violation of the {{site.data.keyword.cloud_notm}} Services Agreement.
 If not addressed, violations can result in account disruptions.
 {: attention}

-## Can IBM do this all for me?
+## Can {{site.data.keyword.IBM_notm}} do this all for me?
 {: #faq_usage-meter-can-ibm-do-it}
 {: faq}

 No. The {{site.data.keyword.cloud_notm}} for VMware added value is to provide customers with a simple to use automated way of enabling a core foundation of a complete software-defined data center (SDDC) in the cloud.
 Bare metal systems, storage, networking, and software are all configured at initialization time.
-After they are in place, IBM gives full management of the virtual environment to the customer to manage.
-IBM does not go into the customer environment as it is secure to the customer.
+After they are in place, {{site.data.keyword.IBM_notm}} gives full management of the virtual environment to the customer to manage. {{site.data.keyword.IBM_notm}} does not go into the customer environment as it is secure to the customer.

 ## How do I install Usage Meter in my environment?
 {: #faq_usage-meter-how-to-install}